Eurogame: No player elimination

 Another prominent characteristic of these games is the lack of player elimination.
 Eliminating players before the end of the game is seen as contrary to the social aspect of such games.
-Most of these games are designed to keep all players in the game as long as possible, so it is rare to be certain of victory or defeat until relatively late in the game.
+Most of the games are designed to keep all players in the game as long as possible, so it is rare to be certain of victory or defeat until relatively late in the game.
 Related to no-player-elimination, Eurogame scoring systems are often designed so that hidden scoring or end-of-game bonuses can catapult a player who appears to be in a lagging position at end of play into the lead.
 A second-order consequence is that Eurogames tend to have multiple paths to victory (dependent on aiming at different end-of-game bonuses) and it is often not obvious to other players which strategic path a player is pursuing.
 Balancing mechanisms are often integrated into the rules, giving slight advantages to lagging players and slight hindrances to the leaders.
-This helps to keep the game competitive to the very end, an example of which is Power Grid, where the turn order is determined by number of cities (and biggest power plant as the tie-breaker), such that players further ahead are handicapped in their option of plays.
+That helps to keep the game competitive to the very end, an example of which is Power Grid, where the turn order is determined by number of cities (and biggest power plant as the tie-breaker), such that players further ahead are handicapped in their option of plays.

 Game mechanics

 Samurai is a game of tile placement, set collection, and area control.

 A wide variety of often innovative mechanics are used, and familiar mechanics such as rolling dice and moving, capture, or trick-taking are avoided.
 If a game has a board, the board is usually irregular rather than uniform or symmetric (such as Risk rather than chess or Scrabble).
 The board is often random (as in The Settlers of Catan) or has random elements (such as Tikal).
-Some boards are merely mnemonic or organizational and contribute only to ease of play, such as a cribbage board; examples of this include Puerto Rico and Princes of Florence.
+Some boards are merely mnemonic or organizational and contribute only to ease of play, like a cribbage board; examples include Puerto Rico and Princes of Florence.
 Random elements are often present but do not usually dominate the game.
 While rules are light to moderate, they allow depth of play, usually requiring thought, planning, and a shift of tactics through the game.

 Stewart Woods' Eurogames cites six examples of mechanics common to eurogames: